 In addition to the free math center above, I also use other Valentine’s Day math centers in my center rotation.
 They are always a hit with my students.
 By using the Valentine’s Day math centers, I am able to easily differentiate and review several skills during the month of February.

 And all of the different candy and chocolate graphics are super appealing to the students, even the boys!
 They are available in both print and digital math activities so I can mix and match for all of my math centers.

 As much as I love using math centers, I also love some engaging (and skill based) no prep printables for homework and independent work.
 My Valentine’s Day printables are a perfect fit for my needs; they are themed and include engaging graphics that students love to color.
 Click here to see 4th grade math and 5th grade math Valentine’s Day math printables in my TpT store.

 FREE Valentine’s Day Sweethearts Math Printable

 I have recently discovered my love for Sweethearts candy.
 I am lucky enough to be able to use candy in my classroom, so I put together this quick printable for some Sweetheart themed math practice.
 Give each student the printable and an individual box of sweethearts (or a handful or small baggy from a larger bag if you don’t want to go the individual route) and let them practice some math skills while enjoying some sweet treats.
-Click here to download the Free Sweetharts Math activity.
+Click here to download the Free Sweethearts Math activity.

 Valentine’s Day Literacy Activities